prisma/prisma/docs/prisma-client-js/api.md

 ## Raw database access

 You can send raw SQL queries to your database using the `raw` function that's exposed by your `PrismaClient` instance.
-Note that this uses JavaScript's [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+Note that `raw` is implementred as a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

+Here's an example that fetches all records from the `USER` table:

 ```ts
 const result = await prisma.raw`SELECT * FROM USER;`